-The Institution prefers that all students provide evidence of the above qualification to the Institution before the conclusion of the provisional period.
+- 2. Prior to the end of the provisional period, or first term of enrollment based on state specific requirements, all students must provide evidence of the above qualification to the College.
 Acceptable documentation can be a copy of their high school diploma, a copy of their GED, or an original or copy of their high school or GED transcript.
-Other acceptable evidence could include a certified copy of an original high school diploma, a GED certificate or official notification that a GED has been earned, a state-authorized examination certificate or official notification from the state that a certificate has been earned.

-- 4. All prospective students must complete the required admissions documents, sign the Enrollment Agreement (must be signed by a parent or guardian if the prospective student is under 18 years of age), and submit the necessary fees stated in the Tuition and Fees section. - 5.
+Other acceptable evidence could include a certified copy of an original high school diploma, a GED certificate or official notification that a GED has been earned, a state-authorized examination certificate or official notification from the state a certificate has been earned.
+Students who do not produce the required documentation will be dismissed from school. - 3.
+Military students must provide evidence of high school graduation or equivalent to the Institution.
+Acceptable evidence includes a certified copy of an original high school diploma, a copy of a high school transcript indicating the date of high school graduation, a GED certificate or official notification that a GED has been earned, a stateauthorized examination certificate or official notification from the state that a certificate has been earned. - 4.
+All prospective students must complete the required admissions documents, sign the Enrollment Agreement (must be signed by a parent or guardian if the prospective student is under 18 years of age), and submit the necessary fees stated in the Tuition and Fees section. - 5.
 All prospective students must meet with an Admissions Representative for an informational interview, which includes a campus tour. - 6.
 Programs at the Institution will require prospective students to take and pass a nationally standardized test, the Wonderlic Scholastic Level Exam (SLE), with a minimum score in order to gain admittance.
 The minimum SLE score for all programs is 10.
 The SLE can be taken three times per start term, 6 total attempts and students may take the SLE twice on the day of their first attempt only but must wait until the next calendar day to test the third time.
-Students who hold a bachelor's degree or an associate's degree will not be required to take the SLE examination.
+Students who hold a bachelor's degree or an associate's degree will not be required to take the SLE.

 All prospective students interested in digital programs must pass the Wonderlic Digital Learning Readiness Assessment (DLRA) with a minimum score of 40.
-Students must successfully complete the SLE examination prior to attempting the DLRA.
+Students must successfully complete the Wonderlic SLE prior to attempting the DLRA.
 Students are not permitted to take the DLRA more than once.
 If a student does not pass the assessment, they must meet with the Program Director for his/her determination as to the student's ability to begin the program.
-Students who hold a bachelor's degree or an associate's degree will not be required to take the SLE examination.